• Skip to primary navigation

 14. Deglaze the Pot

-This the the method of getting the browned food bits off of the bottom of the pot after browning meat/onions/garlic/etc. You add broth or water, scrape and stir the bottom of the pot until all the food bits are mixed into the liquid.
+This method is to get the browned food bits off the bottom of the pot after browning meat/onions/garlic/etc. You add broth or water, scrape, and stir the bottom of the pot until all the food bits are mixed into the liquid.

 We certainly hope this list gets you started off with the instant pot!